jaraco/jaraco.github.io/_posts/2017-06-21-mongodb-stitch-a-first-experience.md

 ---
 layout: post
-title: MongoDB Stitch
-subtitle: A First Experience
+title: MongoDB Stitch -- A First Experience
 ---

 Yesterday, MongoDB announced their new backend as a service, [MongoDB Stitch](https://www.mongodb.com/cloud/stitch).
 Eliot Horowitz ran through the service with a blog accepting comments.